 To successfully implement a blended sales and service outbound center, focus on these critical areas:

-- Training and Scripting: Agents must be trained to actively listen for both sales and service cues.
+- Training and Scripting: Agents must be trained to listen for both sales and service cues actively.
 Scripts should be flexible, allowing agents to pivot seamlessly from a service conversation to a value-driven sales pitch (and vice versa).

 - CRM Integration: A robust CRM is essential.
 Agents need a 360-degree view of the customer, including purchase history, recent support tickets, and product usage data, so every call is contextual and relevant.